gbif/dwc-dp/darwin-core-data-package-guide.md

 - `foreignKeys`: relationships to other resources.
 - `missingValues`: tokens to treat as nulls (for example, `[""]`).

 > Self-references are allowed.
 For the classic form, set `reference.resource` to an empty string (`""`) and `reference.fields` to the local primary key.
-Newer tooling may allow omitting `resource`.
+Newer tooling MAY allow omitting `resource`.
 Both patterns are acceptable in DwC-DP.

 ---

-### 2.4 Field descriptors
+### 2.4 Field descriptors (normative)
 Field descriptors follow Frictionless Table Schema and support DwC-DP linking metadata.

 **Field MUST contain**